B2B Content Marketing and LinkedIn Advertising | Industrial Product Marketing Part 4, Jim Londeree

 It’s a beautiful thing, right?

-It's a great thing about social media.
-So that's why I feel like a lot of times you're kind of caught in this.
+It’s a great thing about social media.
+So that’s why I feel like a lot of times your kind of caught in this.

 Well, what’s the ROI?